Adam Smith's Moral and Political Philosophy

 But is Smith's impartial spectator capable of doing this?
 Consider two of its features.
 First, it uses sentiments rather than reason as the basis of its judgments.
 It is not like Roderick Firth's ideal observer, dispassionately watching people from above the emotional fray (Firth 1952).
 Rather, Smith follows Hutcheson and Hume in tracing moral judgment, ultimately, to feelings.
 The impartial spectator is supposed to be free of partial feelings—feelings that depend on a stake it might have in a dispute, or on blind favoritism or dislike for one party or the other—but it is not supposed to be free of feelings altogether, nor to reach for a principle it might derive from reason alone, independent of feeling (see Raphael 2007, chapter 6).
 But our feelings are notoriously shaped by our societies, and it is not clear how a device that depends on feelings could correct for biases built into them.

 Second, the impartial spectator develops within us as part of our efforts to align our feelings with those of the people immediately around us.
 The “chief part of human happiness,” for Smith, comes from the consciousness that we are “beloved” (TMS 41), but that is not possible unless our feelings, and the actions we take on those feelings, meet with other people's approval.
 The search for feelings we can share—for mutual sympathy—is a basic human drive, and it leads among other things to the rise of morality.
 Of course, that eventually means that we correct the modes of approval of people around us for bias and misinformation; we seek the judgment of an impartial spectator within rather than partial spectators without.
 But Smith never suggests that this impartial spectator uses different methods of judging, appeals to different sorts of norms, than our neighbors do.
 It arises out of the actual process of moral judgment around us, and we heed it as part of our drive to find a harmony of feelings with our actual neighbors.
 It is very unlikely, then, to use a method of judging radically unlike those of our actual neighbors, or perceive, let alone correct for, a systematic bias in the sentiments of our society.
-If sentiments of condescension or dislike toward poor people, or black people, or gay people, pervade our society, then there is every reason to expect that the impartial spectator we build within us will share those biases rather than rising above them.
+If sentiments of condescension or dislike toward poor people, or black people, or gay people, pervade our society, then there is every reason to expect that many of us, especially in privileged groups, will build an impartial spectator within ourselves that shares those biases rather than rising above them.

 These are the sorts of considerations that led Smith himself to worry about the danger that “established custom” can distort moral judgment (TMS 210), and that nature may lead people, foolishly and unjustly, to admire the rich and despise the poor (50–62).
 Smith also worried that political faction and religious fanaticism can “pervert” our moral feelings (155–6, 176–7), and did not suggest ways to correct for that danger.
 It is unclear how his moral theory might supply such a corrective.